graygnuorg/sargon/README.md

 13. Check the requested binds and mounts.
 Check each source directory against each [`sargonMount`](#user-content-sargonMount) attribute.
-If the directory matches the attribute exactly, or if the attribute value ends with a `/*` and the source directory prefix matches the value, then the mount is allowed.
-Otherwise, the request is denied,
+If the directory matches, mounting is allowed.
+Otherwise, deny the request.

 14. If the requested maximum memory is greater than the value of the [`sargonMaxMemory`](#user-content-sargonMaxMemory) attribute, the request is denied.